vockes/DayZ_Private_Controlcenter/README.md

  - "Database" is the controldesk to your characters and vehicles on the server.
 Using Chive you can change your inventory, move the timezone or whole vehicles around the map.

- - "Administration" combines an easy to use interface with backup and restore options and options to control the webserver.
+ - "Administration" combines an easy to use interface with backup and restore function and options to control the your server.

  **Database**